Historical · U.S. Senate · Ohio

 Early life and career

-Vance attended several schools during his formative years, including Roosevelt Elementary School and Middletown High School, from which he graduated in 2003.
+Vance attended several schools in Middletown, including Roosevelt Elementary School and Vail Middle School, before graduating from Middletown High School in 2003.
 Following high school, he enlisted in the United States Marine Corps, where he served as a combat correspondent.
-His military service included a deployment to Iraq, where he worked in a non-combat role, producing articles and photographs that documented the experiences of service members.
-He attained the rank of corporal and received several commendations for his service.
+His military service included a deployment to Iraq, where he worked in a non-combat role, writing articles and taking photographs for military publications.
+Vance achieved the rank of corporal and received several commendations, including the Marine Corps Good Conduct Medal and the Navy and Marine Corps Achievement Medal.

 After completing his military service in 2007, Vance utilized the G.I.
-Bill to pursue higher education.
-He attended Ohio State University, graduating with highest honors in 2009 with a Bachelor of Arts degree in political science and philosophy.
-Vance then enrolled at Yale Law School, where he earned his Juris Doctor in 2013.
-During his time at Yale, he contributed to The Yale Law Journal and developed connections with influential figures, including Peter Thiel, a prominent venture capitalist.
+Bill to further his education at Ohio State University.
+He graduated with highest honors in 2009, earning a Bachelor of Arts degree in political science and philosophy.
+Vance then attended Yale Law School, where he earned his Juris Doctor degree in 2013.
+During his time at Yale, he developed a relationship with Peter Thiel, a prominent venture capitalist, and began writing his memoir, "Hillbilly Elegy," which would later become a bestseller.

 Senate tenure